Summer is almost here, and with warm weather come family cookouts and competitive barbecues.

 Let’s fast-forward a few centuries.
 As humans, we’re genetically programmed to love meat.
 And we still do.
 But with busy lives and families, few of us have the time to tend fires and pay attention to long cooking meats.
 What are we to do?
 The short answer is to buy a pellet smoker.
 They are easy to run, and once you start the pellet grill and load up the meat, you can walk away.
 For hours.
 Really!

 Once we get past the initial investment of buying a pellet smoker, they are an economical way of preparing food.
 One of the huge benefits of barbecuing meat is that we can (and want to) use less expensive cuts.
 The smoke and low heat break down the collagen in the meat and make for a very tender meal.
 You would never want to smoke a filet mignon, or even a good sirloin.
-And to be frank, good steaks taste better cooked quickly at a high temperature, acheiving a good char on a hot grill.
+And to be frank, good steaks taste better cooked quickly at a high temperature, achieving a good char on a hot grill.

-A smoker can also be packed with several different kinds of meat all at once.
+A smoker can also be packed with several kinds of meat all at once.
 This means that you can cook a lot of food with very little fuel.
 During World War II, housewives were encouraged to fill their ovens when they cooked to conserve energy.
 This is the same idea.
 Much of what we barbecue can then be refrigerated or frozen for later consumption.
-Imagine coming home after a long day, pulling some pulled pork out of the freezer, and having a dinner fit for a king in less than 20 minutes!
+Imagine coming home after a long day, pulling some pulled pork out of the freezer, and having a dinner fit for a king in less than 20 minutes.

 What is a pellet smoker?